mirage-xyz/mirage-docs/pages/unity-sdk/getting-started/setting-up-sdk.mdx

 Before setting up an SDK, let's decipher the essence of SDK and find out how it works on the transport layer.

 SDKs work differently on various platforms.
-Therefore, for our discussion, we'll organize them into WebGL SDKs and SDKs for other platforms, and we'll be focusing our discussion on the latest one.
+Therefore, for our discussion, we'll organize them into WebGL SDKs and SDKs for other platforms, and we'll be focusing our discussion on the latter one.

 First things first, to send transactions, we have to connect the mobile wallets — we do that via Wallet Connect.